kushmadlani/kushmadlani.github.io/_posts/2020-09-18-embedding-eval.md

 classes: wide
 ---

+*For an introduction to word embeddings and why sparsity is important check out my previous post [here](https://kushmadlani.github.io/spare-word-embeddings/).*

 So you've got a set of word embeddings, sparse or dense, trained by some deep learning algorithm such as skip-gram or CBOW - how do you figure out if they're any good?
 Well, we generally care about three things when assessing the quality of word embeddings:
 * Interpretability, for example, are the embedding dimensions coherent?
 * Expressive power, for example, is the similarity between words captured?